nickmonad/bips.dev/web/content/155/index.md

 The `addrv2` message is defined as a message where `pchCommand == "addrv2"`.
 It is serialized in the standard encoding for P2P messages.
-Its format is similar to the current `addr` message format [3], with the difference that the fixed 16-byte IP address is replaced by a network ID and a variable-length address, and the services format has been changed to [CompactSize](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer).
+Its format is similar to the current `addr` message format, with the difference that the fixed 16-byte IP address is replaced by a network ID and a variable-length address, and the services format has been changed to [CompactSize](https://en.bitcoin.it/wiki/Protocol_documentation#Variable_length_integer).

 This means that the message contains a serialized `std::vector` of the